Crocus: Distribution and habitat

-Habitats range from sea level as high as subalpine altitudes, and in a wide range of habitats from woodlands to meadows and deserts, often on stony mountain slopes with good drainage.
+Habitats range from sea level to as high as subalpine altitudes, and in a wide range of habitats from woodlands to meadows and deserts, often on stony mountain slopes with good drainage.
 The majority of species are native to areas with cold winters and hot summers with little rain, and active growth is typically from fall to mid-spring.
 The natural habitats of crocus species are threatened by human activities, including urbanization, industrialization, and other land disturbances and recreational uses.
 They are negatively impacted by uncontrolled gathering and heavy grazing by livestock.

 Ecology

 The life cycle of Crocus species begins with the seed, germinating to a seedling, and a mature plant in 3–5 years, however seeds may remain dormant in the soil for several years.
-The germination stages was first described and illustrated by Maw in his 1886 monograph.
+The germination stages were first described and illustrated by Maw in his 1886 monograph.
 In its first year, the crocus produces only a single leaf and creates a corm covered by a thin tunic, about 5–8 mm in size, dependent on the species.
 In the northern hemisphere, the autumnal crocuses flower between September and November.
 The vernal (spring) crocuses flowering time depends both on climate and habitat, but is usually mid-winter to spring.
 Leaves may be synanthous (produced during flowering) or hysteranthous (when the flowers wither away).
 In the summer, with hot and dry conditions the plant becomes dormant, with all the above ground parts dying back.
 Colder temperatures in winter then activate the corms.
 Propagation occurs sexually by seed and asexually by small corms, called cormels or cormlets, produced in the axils of the corms (between tunic scales and body of corm).
 As the fruit capsule ripens, it emerges from the soil at the base of the flowering stem before dehiscing (splitting open) and releasing the seeds.
 Seed dispersal may be enhanced by ants, at least in species with arillate seeds.

 At night and in overcast weather, the perianth closes.
 The ovary produces nectar which attracts bees (particularly female bumblebees) and Lepidoptera.